- 1.Analyze the cost of offering delivery vs. the potential profits

 As a result, adding a service that has associated costs of its own takes careful planning.
 After all, you want your business to reap the rewards of increased revenue.
 Offering a food delivery service can result in that when it’s done correctly.
 And the potential rewards are great.

 The global online food delivery services market’s projected growth is significant—from $115.07 billion in 2020 to $126.91 billion in 2021 and $192.16 billion by 2025.

 Conversely, a 2019 report by Capgemini on last-mile food and grocery delivery found that businesses that didn’t upgrade logistics lost 26% in net profits—as much as $21 million per month in 2018.
 The same study projected that number would rise to a loss of $33 million per month in 2021.

 What does upgrading your restaurant to accommodate last-mile food delivery look like?

 During the pandemic, to stay afloat, you probably retrofitted your restaurant to implement social distancing for in-person dining.
 You might have already pivoted to providing delivery, curbside and to-go services.

 Suppose you started your food delivery with zero planning or strategy in place.
 In that case, it’s not too late to invest in upgrading your business.
 This will increase your return and ultimately profit from the service.
 The following steps will get you started.

 1. To minimize any inconvenience to your dine-in clientele, renovate your entryway and kitchen.
 Create designated spaces for delivery logistics, including delivery drivers and a delivery food preparation and packing area.

-2. Consider investing in a separate space, also known as a ghost kitchen or dark kitchen, dedicated to delivery orders.
+2. Consider investing in separate spaces, also known as ghost kitchens or dark kitchens, dedicated to delivery orders.

 3. Add online delivery order capabilities to your website.
 Develop a mobile delivery app to make ordering from your restaurant convenient and straightforward.